Heating Cost Calculator | Oil vs. Gas vs. Propane vs. Electricity Cost

 Notes:

-** NOTE: If your gas company charges you in units other than therms here are local VA and US average costs for natural gas in other common delevery units:
+** NOTE: If your gas company charges you in units other than therms here are local USA and US average costs for natural gas in other common delevery units:

 COMMON Gas measurement units: